 Yes.
 Therapy doesn’t need to stop.
-Many of our therapists are now offering remote therapy either online or over the phone, see the individual therapist pages for details of the services they offer.
+Many of our therapists are now offering both face-to-face or remote therapy either online or over the phone, see the individual therapist pages for details of the services they offer.

 Oxford House Therapy, in Chiswick, West London, offer psychotherapy and counselling services for a wide range of issues including depression, anger management, couples counselling, abuse, anxiety, grief, stress and work-life balance.

 To view the therapists’ profile pages to understand more about each of their particular specialisms please visit Our Therapists.

 Once you have decided on a therapist, please make contact with them directly via their contact details.
 They will inform you as to how they are working.
 This could be on the Telephone or online via: Skype/Facetime/Zoom/Vsee or WhatsApp.

 You will need to ensure that you can conduct your session in privacy so that no one else is in the room or with you. ..

 Search through the list of therapists, their profile will say if they can provide online therapy or phone therapy.

 Oxford House Therapy is OPEN and COVID safe.
 In line with government guidelines, therapists are now offering face-to-face sessions again.

 Choosing can be a little overwhelming as there are so many different types of therapies.
 However research shows that the relationship you build with a therapist plays a hugely important role in the outcome of therapy irrespective of the theory.
 For this reason, you are welcome to make contact with a number of OUR THERAPISTS to chat with them and find out if you are a right fit.

 Counselling and Psychotherapy differ primarily in the length of time that you spend working.
 Counselling tends to be focused on a particular issue over a shorter period of time.
 Psychotherapy can be a more in-depth process over a longer duration.
 The term ‘therapy’ is often used to describe both.